“KISS Kara Tsukuru Big Bang” wraps up a packed 2017 for the talented units part of the Pythagoras Production franchise.

-A couple of words about Lagrange Point and Unicorn Jr. before wraping up this review.
-Lagrange Point might have slipped slightly during the “Prisoner” era but they have than strengthened their stance once again as the best Pythagoras Production unit.
+A couple of words about Lagrange Point and Unicorn Jr. before wrapping up this review.
+Lagrange Point might have slipped slightly during the “Prisoner” era but they have strengthened their stance once again as the best Pythagoras Production unit.

 Unicorn Jr. changed things around just enough to completely make them sound unrecognizable.
-We all know that this unit excels in their synth imbued pop sound.
+We all know that this unit excels in its synth imbued pop sound.
 They tend to, from time to time, present us a song with more robust instrumentalization, those high tension pop-rock tunes of theirs.
 This time around we got something unexpected.

 This was a packed year for this franchise but unlike in other years, this was a year filled with higher quality songs and performances.
 It was a year of growth for all three units.
 This release encompasses really well that growth.
-A must listen for any fan of the franchise.
+A must-listen for any fan of the franchise.